wokshenry/Emata/README.md

 This is an aptitude test app, which is used to generate different aptitude test questions for each new test sessions started.
 It also has a module where you can view and resume any session that was incomplete and its session time is still valid.

+This application doesnt not have access controll and the test are not tagged to any user, It is for demonstration purposes only.

 The app is built using Blazor WebAssembly for the front end and .Net Core for the back end logic.
 Data is persisted using PostgreSQL database using Entity Framework Core.

 ## Project Structure